-External Reporting: The Diocese will report every allegation of sexual abuse of a minor to law enforcement.
-In addition, Colorado law requires "mandated reporters"--including clergy, school employees, medical personnel, mental health professionals, and others--to immediately report every reasonably suspected situation of child abuse or neglect to the appropriate local law enforcement agency.
+External Reporting: Colorado law requires "mandated reporters"--including clergy, school employees, medical personnel, mental health professionals, and others--to immediately report every reasonably suspected situation of child abuse or neglect to the appropriate local law enforcement agency and/or child protective services.
 Child abuse or neglect includes more than sexual misconduct against minors as defined by this policy.
 It includes physical injury of a child, malnutrition, failure to thrive, and inadequate parental provision of food, clothing, shelter, or medical care.